-Well, Kate Franklin, my highly competent technician has written a short story about her day carrying out health surveillance.
-Bear in mind that this is not the same every day.
-She also carries out face fit testing, drug & alcohol testing and biological surveillance – Isocyanate testing, chromium testing and lead testing.
-She also helps with contract writing and policy making.
+Kate Franklin, our highly competent technician has written a short story about her day carrying out health surveillance.
+Bear in mind, her daily activities are not the same each day; her role also involves face fit testing, drug & alcohol testing and biological surveillance – Isocyanate testing, chromium testing and lead testing.

-A day in the life of…in Kate’s own words.
+A day in the life of our occupational health technician, Kate… in her own words.

 Being an Occupational Health Technician (OHT) can have its ups and down; just like any job.
 You can have a full clinic booked for a day and each person turns up at their allocated time.
 On other days, people will turn up as and when they want to.
 I have discovered during my time of being an OHT, that the people that have booked to see me, usually don’t want to attend their appointments; they think I am going to find something wrong with them that will make them lose their jobs.
 I have to reassure people that we are there to help but also that health surveillance is a legal requirement.
 If we find anything wrong, there is something that can be done about it.
 The plus side of being an OHT, for me, is the day to day interaction with people.
 I love meeting new people.
 I also love the part of my job where I feel a sense that I am helping this person if I do find something wrong.

-Upon arrival at the client’s location, I sign in and telephone HR.
-I’ve worked closely with this particular client for nearly 12 months.
-We have established a close relationship and often chat about the weekend/family etc. before speaking about the clinic ahead.
-They advise me on anything that I need to know before I start.
+Upon arrival at today’s client location, I sign in and telephone HR.
+I’ve worked closely with this particular client for almost 12 months.
+We have established a close relationship and often chat about the weekend & family, before speaking about the clinic ahead.
+They advise me on anything that I need to know before I begin.

-It’s then time to unload the equipment and set up the room.
-Once all the equipment is assembled, I need to check that it is all working.
+It’s then time to unload the equipment and set up the assessment room.
+Once all the equipment is assembled, I need to check that it’s all working.
 Initially, I start with the hearing test and test myself.
 Even to this day, I still find it difficult as I’m sure I can hear my own heartbeat when conducting the test.

-I then go through clinic list to check if this is the person’s first time of seeing me or are they being sent for a 6-month or 12-month review.
+I then go through the clinic list to check if this is the person’s first time seeing me or if they have been sent for a 6/12-month review.
 If they are to be seen for a 6-month review, it will be because they had a poor hearing test result, poor Spiro test result or high blood pressure.
-Hopefully, they would have been to see their GP after their last review before we see them again.
+Hopefully, they would have been to see their GP after their last review, before we see them again.

 9 am and my first person arrives for their appointment.
 I always confirm their name and then introduce myself.
 They always assume that I am an Occupational Health Nurse!
 I confirm that I am an OHT but competent to carry out the health surveillance testing.
 I reassure them that if an Occupational Health Advisor or Practitioner is required, I can refer them to that person, depending on the outcome and results.

 The second questionnaire that I must complete is regarding the patient’s general health.
-The questions include, are they asthmatic or are they diabetic; and if they are, are they taking their medication.
+The questions include asking if they are asthmatic or diabetic; and if they are, are they taking their medication?
 I also check how tall the person is and how much they weigh, so that we can work out their BMI, or Body Mass Index.
-We also ask if they smoke and how many units of alcohol do they tend to consume?
+We also ask if they smoke and how many units of alcohol they tend to consume.
 There is nothing like promoting a bit of health and wellbeing during this part of the appointment.

 During the second questionnaire, I also take the patient’s blood pressure after I have asked them first if they are on blood pressure tablets.
-Once we have a reading, I double check the blood pressure reading chart that I keep on my desk and show the person where they are on the chart.
-I find that having a visual chart/picture, it easier for the person to understand what their blood pressure reading means.
+Once we have a reading, I double-check the blood pressure reading chart that I keep on my desk and show the person where they are on the chart.
+I find that having a visual chart/picture, it is easier for the person to understand what their blood pressure reading means.
 If the reading is high, I take their blood pressure three times to get an average.
-With anyone who has high blood pressure, I always strongly advise them to visit their GP or go to the nearest Walk in Centre.
+With anyone who has high blood pressure, I always strongly advise them to visit their GP or go to the nearest Walk-in Centre at their next available opportunity.
 There are also restrictions put into place if the reading is high, for example; no more forklift truck driving, no working at heights and not working in confined spaces until they have clearance from their GP.

 If the reading indicates that the person has pre-high blood pressure, it will be a case of promoting health and wellbeing.
 Are they a smoker?
 Could they cut down?
 Do they drink large quantities of alcohol?
-Do they exercise etc.?
+Do they exercise?

-Once all the surveillance has been completed, all my notes are sent to my manager, David, who reviews the results and signs-off the Fit for Work certificate.
+Once all the health surveillance assessments and questionnaires have been completed, all my notes are sent to David, who reviews the results and signs-off the Fit for Work certificate.
 I am not qualified to sign off these reports as it must be an OHA (Occupational Health Advisor) or OHP (Occupational Health Practitioner) that can confirm that this person is fit for work.

 Once the certificates have been signed by my manager, they are automatically available for the clients’ HR department to access securely online and keep a copy for their company records.
 The client company can access these certificates via the secure online portal that we use for this purpose.